Roche-CSI/ama/client/amapy-plugin-gcs/README.md

 # amapy-plugin-gcs

-The GCS plugin for the asset-manager project.
+The GCS plugin for the ama project.
 It provides functionalities to manage and integrate Google Cloud Storage (GCS) within the asset management system.

 ## Installation